By Power of PositivityPublished on July 15, 2020Last modified March 24, 2022

 8. Get Up and Going

-When you spend too much time as a couch potato in front of the tv, it wreaks havoc on your physical and mental health.
+Spending too much time as a couch potato in front of the TV wreaks havoc on your physical and mental health.
 Did you know that exercising at least 20-30 minutes a day can keep depressive moods at bay?
 Try walking or moderate exercises recommended by a fitness expert.

 9. Go on a News Fast